joaquintides/boost_epoch/README.md

 * Authors retain full control over their libraries.
 If left untouched, a library will continue to belong in epoch **Boost03** for ever.
 * But now there is a social incentive to extend the epoch span of a library **X**.
 This can be done in basically two ways, according to how conservative the author is with respect to backwards compatibility:
   * Replacement of internal dependencies with C++ native equivalents: increases _both_ begin(**X**) and end(**X**).
-  * Conditional inclusion of internal dependencies or native equivalents based on `BOOST_ASSUME_STD`: keeps begin(**X**) and increases end(**X**).
+  * Conditional inclusion of internal dependencies or native equivalents based on `BOOST_ASSUME_CXX`: keeps begin(**X**) and increases end(**X**).
-* `BOOST_ASSUME_STD`-conditional inclusion is likely to improve compilation times in more recent epochs, as whole legacy headers (and their dependencies) will just not be processed.
+* `BOOST_ASSUME_CXX`-conditional inclusion is likely to improve compilation times in more recent epochs, as whole legacy headers (and their dependencies) will just not be processed.
 This adds yet another incentive for modernization even in the case of conservative authors who do not wish to break backwards compatiblity.
-* In the case of abandoned libraries, the Boost Community Maintenance Team can take on `BOOST_ASSUME_STD`-conditional modernization as this looks like a moderately straigthforward procedure.
+* In the case of abandoned libraries, the Boost Community Maintenance Team can take on `BOOST_ASSUME_CXX`-conditional modernization as this looks like a moderately straigthforward procedure.

 ### For Boost management